 - Government leadership

 - Technology providers

 - Successful innovators/entrepreneurs from other industries

 Nuclear power is a vital element of the global electricity infrastructure.
 There are more than 450 operating power reactors, which together produce just over 10% of the world’s electricity, contribute to a resilient and stable electric power grid, and help address climate change goals.
 However, changes in the electricity infrastructure of many countries are challenging the economics of the current nuclear plant fleet.
 While other highly technical industries have successfully deployed innovative technology and process solutions to maintain or even enhance safety while reducing their costs the nuclear industry has been slow to fully embrace these opportunities.
-This forum will focus on accelerating deployment of innovative solutions to address the most urgent challenges facing the current global fleet of nuclear power plants.
+This forum will focus on accelerating deployment of innovative solutions to address the most urgent challenges facing the sustainability of nuclear power generation.